 Self-care includes the food we eat, our exercise and the time we take for ourselves.
 It’s also clothes, dental and medical care, and mental hygiene.
 Everything that goes into keeping us healthy has a boundary component.

-As adults we are individually responsible to make sure these needs are well taken care of.
+As adults, we are individually responsible for making sure these needs are well taken care of.
 It is not appropriate to expect someone else to take care of them for us.
-We may need help to get them met, but it is not the other person's responsibility.
+We may need help to get them met, but it is not the other person’s responsibility.
 It is ours.

 So stay real.

 You can enjoy your partner while holding yourself accountable for your own self-esteem.
 All it takes is attention to a self-responsible perspective.
 It’s not exactly easy, but then, what is when it comes to relationships?